-I can hardly believe it myself, but as of this month, I’ve been living in Central Oregon for one year!
+I can hardly believe it myself, but as of this year, I’ve been living in Bend, Oregon, for over five years!

 After Gemma’s birth, we reprioritized what we wanted for our future, and that was a slower pace, a safer community, better public schools, and being only minutes away from all the things we loved to do, such as hiking, camping, and snowboarding.

-At the same time, we didn’t want to live in an isolated mountain town that required long commutes into civilization, whether for medical care or a date-worthy restaurant meal.
+At the same time, we didn’t want to live in an isolated mountain town that required long commutes into civilization for medical care or for a date-worthy restaurant meal.

 Bend beat out several other places on our short list (which I share in #7 below) and so far, we have had no regrets about our decision to move here.
 In fact, our only sort-of regret is that we didn’t make the move sooner.

-I’ve had so many readers write me in the last year to ask about our move, some who are itching to make a change themselves, and some who are merely curious how an LA girl is handling the snow.
+I’ve had so many readers write me in the last few years to ask about our move, some who are itching to make a change themselves, and some who are merely curious how an LA girl is handling the snow.
 (Hint: I love it!)

-I’ve been wanting to give an update on our first year in Bend, and thought these questions (with my answers) gave a great overview of our experience so far.
+I’ve been wanting to give an update on our first five years in Central Oregon, and thought these questions (with my answers) gave a great overview of our experience so far.

 1. How have you adjusted to the change in weather?